andreamartz/hb-capstone-accessible-eats/static/README.md

 # Accessible Eats
+Accessible Eats is deployed at http://3.133.160.108/

 ## About the author
 Learn more about the developer: [Andrea Martz](https://www.linkedin.com/in/andreamartz/)

 ## Important note about the data
-This project was built as a proof of concept with fake data.
-No conclusions of any kind should be drawn about the accessibility of the businesses represented in the screenshots below or any other businesses searched using the app.
+This project was built as a proof of concept with fake data over a six-week period as my capstone project for Hackbright Academy.
+Because the data is fake, no conclusions of any kind should be drawn about the accessibility of the businesses represented in the screenshots below or any other businesses searched using the app.

 For best results, search the 55438 zip code or nearby zip codes.
 Restaurants in zip codes outside of that general area are not represented in the database.